heineking/ChatApplication/README.md

 With our application we are allowing the client to be flexible with the implementation of how to access and save to the database.
 The client can decide to write both the write and reads in EntityFramework, and then if they would like to change one of the approaches they could simply swap out the read implentation for something written in Dapper or EF with Raw SQL.

+This should, however, be done with care.
+Swapping out the read function for Dapper will break EFs change tracking.

 #### Can we further abstract this Repository pattern? ####

 Yes, we can further abstract this pattern.
 The approach we are taking here is generic, and we could create a repository class which other repositories will inherit: